Reveni Labs Camera Tester

 This mode will only test the shutter speed in the centre of the curtain travel, and provide only one shutter speed result.
 Proper full curtain checking should be done in Curtain Shutter mode with the lens removed.
 This mode’s primary function is checking the exposure system and automatic lens stop-down.

-When on the results page, press the RIGHT/LEFT buttons to change the aperture, and the UP/DOWN buttons to increase/decrease the panel brightness.
+When on the results page, press the RIGHT/LEFT buttons to change the sensitivity, and the UP/DOWN buttons to increase/decrease the panel brightness.

 Curtain Exposure results